Context Parametrization with Compositional Adapters: Related Work

 \section{Related Work}

-\paragraph{ICL and parameterized adaptation.} Analyses show ICL often exploits surface-level cues rather than learning task semantics \citep{min2022rethinking}, and that transformers can internally implement simple learning algorithms during inference \citep{xie2021explanation,akyurek2022learning}.
-In parallel, \emph{parameter-efficient fine-tuning} (PEFT) replaces long prompts with compact trainable modules such as soft/prefix prompts \citep{li2021prefixtuning,lester2021prompttuning} or low-rank adapters \citep{hu2021lora}.
+\paragraph{ICL and parameterized adaptation.} Analyses of ICL suggest that models often exploit surface-level cues rather than learning task semantics \citep{min-etal-2022-rethinking}, and that transformers can internally implement simple learning algorithms during inference \citep{xie2022an,akyurek2023what}.
+In parallel, \emph{parameter-efficient fine-tuning} (PEFT) replaces long prompts with compact trainable modules such as soft/prefix prompts \citep{li-liang-2021-prefix,lester2021prompttuning} or low-rank adapters \citep{hu2022lora}.
 Recently, \citet{hong2024moicl} proposed mixtures of in-context learners to efficiently combine subsets of demonstrations.
 Like PEFT, our work keeps inference on the query only, but instead of concatenating demonstrations, we translate them into compositional adapters.

 \paragraph{Composing and merging parameters.} Another line of research explores how to \emph{compose} learned modules or entire models.
 In the adapter setting, AdapterFusion learns to fuse multiple task adapters non-destructively \citep{pfeiffer2021adapterfusion}, while MAD-X composes language and task adapters for cross-lingual transfer \citep{pfeiffer2020madx}.
-For full model weights, \emph{model soups} average fine-tuned checkpoints to improve robustness \citep{wortsman2022soups}, and \emph{task vectors} use weight differences to add or subtract task behaviors \citep{ilharco2022taskvectors}.
+For full model weights, \emph{model soups} average fine-tuned checkpoints to improve robustness \citep{wortsman2022soups}, and \emph{task vectors} use weight differences to add or subtract task behaviors \citep{ilharco2023editing}.
 These approaches combine pre-trained modules or models after the fact.
-In contrast, we generate adapters \emph{on-the-fly} from context and train them explicitly for additivity, so that parameter-space composition mirrors text concatenation.
+In contrast, we generate adapters \emph{on-the-fly} from context and train them explicitly for additivity, such that their composition in parameter space is functionally equivalent to text concatenation.